RaspberryConnect/AutoHotspot-Installer/README.md

 RaspberryConnect.com
 This installer script and the autohotspot & autohotspotN scripts can be shared and modified but all references to RaspberryConnect.com must be kept in place.

+For use with PiOS 11 Bullseye and lower.
+Not compatible with PiOS 12 Bookworm.
+A new Bookworm version will be available soon.

 # AutoHotspot Setups